What could possibly taste better than mac and cheese?

 So a couple of years ago while I was in Camden, I stumbled upon this amazing food stall called the "Mac Factory", they had the creamiest, the cheesiest and the most delicious mac and cheese I ever tasted!
 But the best thing about them is that they specialized exclusively in mac and cheese and their menu looked like a world map of mac and cheese.

 Since that day, I started experimenting different versions of my favourite pasta dish with a Moroccan twist, of course.
-My two favourites jazzed-up recipes are kefta & kale and lobster & preserved lemons mac and cheese (which will land on the blog at some point).
+My two favourites jazzed-up recipes are this kefta & kale and my shrimp & preserved lemons mac and cheese (which will land on the blog at some point).
 Today we are doing the meaty and healthy version, well, let's just pretend it's healthy because k a l e.

 This dish is a like a warm blanket on a cold winter night!
 It is simple comfort food that will for sure cosy you up!

 - 700 ml milk